This post was originally published on December 4, 2014 and has been updated for accuracy and comprehensiveness.

-Employee theft can be a difficult situation to navigate.
-The betrayal of your trust is hurtful, but resulting financial repercussions may sting worse.
+Employee theft can be difficult to navigate.
+The betrayal of your trust is hurtful, but the resulting financial repercussions may sting worse.

 1. Hire Quality Employees

-Though there is no surefire screening process to weed out those who may steal, you can develop a more rigorous hiring protocol to ensure top-notch talent is employed.
+Though there is no surefire screening process to weed out those who may steal, you can develop a more rigorous hiring protocol to identify top-notch talent.
 If your company is not performing these activities already, consider the following:

 - Conduct multiple in-person interviews.